johnnyfreeman/glint/README.md

  cargo install
  ```

-You can then run `send` from your terminal.
+You can then run `glint` from your terminal.

 ## Usage